databrickslabs/dbx/docs/source/templates/python_basic.rst

     dbx init --template=python_basic

-The new project will be located in a folder under the name :code:`project-name`.
+The new project will be located in a folder with the chosen project name.

 Project file structure
 ----------------------

-Your generated template will gave some generic parts, and some of them will be CI tool specific.
+Your generated template will have some generic parts, and some will be CI tool specific.

 The clean project structure, without any CI-related files will look like this:

 .. code-block:: bash